 I wanted to be Professor X when I was a child… I also had aspirations for world domination as a toddler tends to have… as I aged I began to see how insufficient the x-men were.
 I wanted to be Cognitio, a character I created when I was around the age of 8.
 He was a genius.
 My friends when I was 15 said they found him freaky and that he was the one to watch.
 I was offended.
 Maybe that’s why I wrote all those emails to Joe Samaritan and then to Joe American.
 I took on the name of my mother father.
 It was 2003.
 It took you about 9 years… sometimes I wonder about that most times I don’t.
 Christ in all… that is holy… I never understood the notion… but that’s not to say I never wished to.
 If I had to pick a letter it still would be X. But games are for children aren’t they?

 Agnes S Kamalnath

+Agnes S Kamalnath was born on August 3rd 1988.
 For Agnes writing is taxing; it often leaves her feeling drained.
 Sharing the deepest part of oneself can be painful, but it brings her joy.
 This act of creation can be a double-edged sword: both destructive and constructive.
 Her poetry has appeared in the Fall 2013 issue of S/tick, and in the December 2013 issue of Dead Flowers: A Poetry Rag.
-Agnes is a Philosophy major at University of La Verne.
-She also take classes at UCLA, Extension School.
-She studied in the United Kingdom, completing her A-Levels at Mander Portman Woodward and attending university, majoring in Chemistry with Biochemistry at Queen Mary University of London (QMUL).
+Agnes studied in the United Kingdom, completing her A-Levels at Mander Portman Woodward and attending university, majoring in Chemistry with Biochemistry at Queen Mary University of London (QMUL).
 She received a 1st in Heredity & Gene Action.
 A 1st is the highest mark awarded in the British System.
 It is rarely awarded.